mendix/docs/content/en/docs/appstore/modules/mendix-sso.md

 ## 5 Customizing Mendix SSO {#customizing}

 {{% alert color="info" %}}
-In version 2 of the [Mendix SSO module](/appstore/modules/mendix-sso/) there was a default implementation of end-user administration.
-This had dependencies on specific versions of Atlas UI and was removed so that Mendix SSO v3.0 and above retains compatibility with all Mendix apps, whichever UI they are using.
+In version 2 of the [Mendix SSO module](/appstore/modules/mendix-sso/), there was a default implementation of end-user administration.
+This had dependencies on specific versions of [Atlas UI](https://docs.mendix.com/howto8/front-end/atlas-ui/) and was removed so that Mendix SSO v3.0 and above retains compatibility with all Mendix apps, whichever UI they are using.
 {{% /alert %}}

-This section explains how to use this in your apps, and how to base your own user administration module on this section if you want to do things in a different way.
+This section explains how to customize Mendix SSO in your apps and how to base your own user administration module on this section if you want to do things in a different way.

 There are three ways you can modify the Mendix SSO module.
-You can use snippets from the Marketplace module Mendix SSO in your pages, you can modify the Mendix SSO module in any way you like to support your end-user administration requirements, or you can use the microflows available in the Administration module.
+You can use snippets from the Marketplace module Mendix SSO in your pages, you can modify the Mendix SSO module in any way you like to support your end-user administration requirements, or you can use the microflows available in the [Administration](https://docs.mendix.com/appstore/modules/administration/) module.

 These three ways are described below.